Microsoft security guidance

 These tools are designed to help organizations meet complex compliance obligations and improve data protection capabilities when choosing and using Microsoft cloud services.

-The Microsoft Service Trust Portal provides in-depth information and tools to help meet your needs for using Microsoft cloud services, including Azure, Office 365, Dynamics 365, and Windows.
+The Microsoft Service Trust Portal provides in-depth information and tools to help meet your needs for using Microsoft cloud services, including Azure, Microsoft 365, Dynamics 365, and Windows.
 The portal is a one-stop shop for security, regulatory, compliance, and privacy information related to the Microsoft cloud.
-It is where we publish the information and resources needed to perform self-service risk assessments of cloud services and tools.
+It's where we publish the information and resources needed to perform self-service risk assessments of cloud services and tools.
 The portal was created to help track regulatory compliance activities within Azure, including:

-- Compliance Manager: Compliance Manager, a workflow-based risk assessment tool in the Microsoft Service Trust Portal, enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft cloud services, such as Office 365, Dynamics 365, and Azure.
+- Compliance Manager: Compliance Manager, a workflow-based risk assessment tool in the Microsoft Service Trust Portal, enables you to track, assign, and verify your organization's regulatory compliance activities related to Microsoft cloud services, such as Microsoft 365, Dynamics 365, and Azure.
 You can find more details in the next section.

 - Trust documents: Three categories of guides provide abundant resources to assess the Microsoft cloud, learn about Microsoft operations in security, compliance, and privacy, and help you act on improving your data protection capabilities.
 These guides include:

 - Audit reports: Audit reports allow you to stay current on the latest privacy, security, and compliance-related information for Microsoft cloud services.
-This information includes ISO, SOC, FedRAMP, and other audit reports, bridge letters, and materials related to independent third-party audits of Microsoft cloud services such as Azure, Office 365, Dynamics 365, and others.
+This information includes ISO, SOC, FedRAMP, and other audit reports, bridge letters, and materials related to independent third-party audits of Microsoft cloud services such as Azure, Microsoft 365, Dynamics 365, and others.